genomic-medicine-sweden/Twist_Solid/docs/references.md

 **units.tsv**

-column header: vcf
+* column header: vcf
-column data: unfiltered merged vcf files
+* column data: unfiltered merged vcf files

 ### Background

 **units.tsv**

-column header: vcf
+* column header: vcf
-column data: unfiltered merged vcf files
+* column data: unfiltered merged vcf files

 **Options**

-min_dp - Min read depth to be included (default: 500) max_af - Max allele frequency to be included (default: 0.015)
+* min_dp - Min read depth to be included (default: 500)
+* max_af - Max allele frequency to be included (default: 0.015)

 ## PureCN
-**OBS!** PureCN uses Mutect2 filtered vcf files (not hard filtered).
+**OBS!** The best way to run PureCN is still to be determined.
+At present PureCN uses Mutect2 filtered vcf files (not hard filtered).
 This is not the same as the other PoNs that use ensembled vcf files.

 ### Target interval file
 Target interval file for hg19 with 25000 in target bin size also including of target regions.